Code-Institute-Submissions/IFDMSP-A/README.md

 * Although there are many facets potentially to such a game, my game will be simplified

-* I will avoid the use of any real politician names, to avoid any legally libelous situations
+* I will avoid the use of any real politician names, to avoid any legally libellous situations

 * Finally, and most importantly the product is a game and not a simulation